Low-Maintenance Vegetable Garden: Low-Cost Ideas to Use Now

 You start with what you have.
 Take a good look at the fruits and vegetables in your fridge or fruit basket.
 Do they have seeds you can try germinating?

-For example, you can cut a potato into four pieces, wait for them to start sprouting, and plant those.
-You can even soak onion and garlic bulbs in water to sprout.
+For example, you can cut a potato into four pieces, wait for them to sprout, and plant them.
+You can even soak onion and garlic bulbs in water to sprout

 Got dried kidney beans, black beans, or chili beans?
 If so, put them in wet paper towels in a mason jar near a sunny window.
-Within about two days, the bean will start sprouting.
+Within about 2 days, the bean will start to sprout.

-Once they’ve sprouted with a little leaf, plant it into a small pot.
+Once they've sprouted a little leaf, plant them in a small pot.
 When the plant has grown leaves and is about four inches tall, transplant it outside.

 Try planting other seeds from produce you bought at the supermarket, including: